 Immediately, my collaborator 'noted' (HA HA) the tension between the realism of Montellier's character art and the sketchiness of her decoration on the opening page.
 This is the same character art as seen on the cover of the book, and immediately contrasts with Crumb's cover to the first edition of its predecessor:

-The Crumb image, of course, is drawn from a fairly well-known photograph, while I can’t find anything quite like Montellier’s rendition.
-However, that’s not the point.
-What matters is that Montellier’s character image seems as if drawn from life, almost like she’s paraphrasing another artist’s rendition of the same Franz Kafka shot.
-This is vitally important to understand, because this image — and I mean exactly this image, probably by way of digital cut ‘n paste at times — will recur inside the book as protagonist Joseph K.’s default expression, nakedly reminding us of the artificiality of his posture against Montellier’s doodled skeletons and decorative candles and torn-up papers – the “ripped up page,” which also recurs to rend the fabric of reality, of reliability.
+The Crumb image, of course, is drawn from a fairly well-known photograph, while I can't find anything quite like Montellier's rendition.
+However, that's not the point.
+What matters is that Montellier's character image seems as if drawn from life, almost like she's paraphrasing another artist's rendition of the same Franz Kafka shot.
+This is vitally important to understand, because this image -- and I mean exactly this image, probably by way of digital cut 'n paste -- will recur inside the book as protagonist Joseph K.'s default expression, nakedly reminding us of the artificiality of his positioning against Montellier's doodled skeletons and decorative candles and torn-up papers - the "ripped up page," which also recurs to rend the fabric of reality, of reliability.

-In a way, this focus (and no doubt the ensuing decades) have loosened Montellier up – that’s a terrific manga-like image in panel 4, locked into the artist’s concept by the bottom border exploding into flames and igniting Joseph K.’s passion, so that when he flees in panel 6 his burning doubles as a rip in the wall, in the page, so that he might escape out the back and into the obverse sequence, should the next room somehow fail him.
-These anxieties, as devotees know, mirror Kafka’s own ambivalence over “the disease of the instincts,” so that the presence of sex manifests as a universal (page) disruptor in parallel to the similar destruction wreaked by the courts.
-It is all an assault on Joseph K., on Kafka, who would prefer to burrow into writing and stay there.
+In a way, this focus (and no doubt the ensuing decades) have loosened Montellier up - that's a terrific manga-like image in panel 4, its sensation causing the bottom border to explode into flames, igniting Joseph K.'s passion so that when he flees in panel 6 his ardor resembles both fire and also as a rip in the wall, in the page, so that he might presumably escape out the back and into the obverse sequence, should the next room somehow fail him.
+These anxieties, as devotees know, mirror Kafka's own ambivalence over "the disease of the instincts," so that the presence of sex manifests as a universal (page) disruptor in parallel to the similar destruction wreaked by the courts: an assault on Joseph K., on Kafka, who would prefer to burrow into writing and stay there.